abisop/nuttx-docs/en/components/paging.md

 **Building the Locked, In-Memory Image**.
 One way to accomplish this would be a two phase link:

 -   In the first phase, create a partially linked objected containing all interrupt/exception handling logic, the page fill worker thread plus all parts of the IDLE thread (which must always be available for execution).
 -   All of the `.text` and `.rodata` sections of this partial link should be collected into a single section.
 -   The second link would link the partially linked object along with the remaining object to produce the final binary.
-The linker script should position the "special" section so that it lies in a reserved, "non-swappable" region.
+The linker script should position the \"special\" section so that it lies in a reserved, \"non-swappable\" region.

 #### Architecture-Specific Functions